fabiocaccamo/django-treenode/README.md

 All fields are prefixed with `tn_` to prevent direct access and avoid conflicts with possible existing fields.

-If you want to access public methods as properties just make your model class inherit from both `TreenodeModel` and `TreenodeProperties`:
+If you want to access public methods as properties just make your model class inherit from both `TreeNodeModel` and `TreeNodeProperties`:

 ```python
 # ...